These are the best Cyber Monday deals we've found

 The hot-ticket item of 2019 is back in stock at Amazon in time for Cyber Monday.
 The discount isn't much, but it's something.
 If you're hoping for an AirPods Pro-like experience at a lower price, check out these five affordable alternatives.

-This deal is currently backordered.
-You can still place an order, and it will ship in one to two months.
+These AirPods are temporarily out of stock, but the deal is still available and will ship when inventory returns.
 Read our AirPods Pro review.

 Built with students in mind, the S340 offers 4GB of RAM, 64GB of storage and a full-HD display.
 To put this Costco deal in some perspective, Lenovo charges $250 for a configuration with half the storage and a lower-resolution screen.